elasticpath/elasticpath-dev/docs/studio/content/advanced-page-editing/Using-Dynamic-Text-Content.md

 on [unstack.com:](https://www.unstack.com/)

-For one, if we have already recorded a user's "Company" name via a form, then we've configured our header CTA to include this value through the addition of `{{ contact.company }}`.
+For one, if we have already recorded a user's "Company" name via a form, then we've configured our header CTA to include this value through the addition of `{{contact.company }}`.
 It should be noted that if we have not yet recorded the user's company name, then this variable returns as blank and nothing is added to the CTA.

  ![Contact Company in Header](/assets/studio/our_header.png)

 Another example of how this feature can be utilized is showcased in the below landing page.

-By adding `{{ cms|headaches }}` to the header of this page, we're able to dynamically update the text content of this variable with a value that's defined in the page URL.
+By adding `{{cms|headaches }}` to the header of this page, we're able to dynamically update the text content of this variable with a value that's defined in the page URL.
 In this case we need to replace [value] in `?cms=[value]` and then append that string to the end of our URL.
-If we don't, then the "headaches" portion of `{{ cms|headaches }}` will be added as the default value that should appear since a value for "cms" isn't defined.
+If we don't, then the "headaches" portion of `{{cms|headaches }}` will be added as the default value that should appear since a value for "cms" isn't defined.

  ![Dymanic Content in Page Header](/assets/studio/newhomepage.png)